Mattress Disposal Guide

 Other Signs You Need a New Mattress

-In addition to the age of your mattress, there are other factors that can dictate when it may be time to get a new one.
-If any of the following apply, it might be time for that mattress upgrade:
+In addition to the age of your mattress, there are other factors that can come into play when it may be time to get a new one.
+If any of the following apply, it might be time for a mattress upgrade:

-- Body Aches: You wake up feeling sore after a night's sleep
+- You wake up feeling sore after a night's sleep

-- Lack of Sleep: You're not getting as much sleep or rest anymore
+- You're not getting as much sleep or rest anymore

-- Sagging: Your mattress foam or padding has softened and offers less support
+- Your mattress foam or padding has softened and offers less support

-- Wear & Tear: There are rips and holes in the mattress, perhaps even stains
+- There are rips and holes in the mattress

-- Noisy Springs: The springs in your mattress make noise when you move perhaps you can even feel the coils
+- The springs in your mattress make noise when you move

 The signs from the list above all give a good indication of whether you should get rid of your old mattress.
 If you need to do that, then the question becomes: How do I go about disposing of my mattress?